Knocked Loose: Musical style and influences

 Knocked Loose has been described as metalcore, hardcore punk, and beatdown hardcore.
 New Noise, when reviewing their debut album Laugh Tracks, described the band's sound as being akin to "Comeback Kid at their heaviest with some added doses of Slayer riffs and Code Orange-style malice".
 Bryan Garris, the band's lead vocalist, has described their sound as being "sandwiched between hardcore and metalcore", although he has stated that the band's intention was to produce a diverse sound that was difficult to categorize.

-The band has cited Meshuggah, Gojira, Harm's Way, Xibalba, Omen, Lizzy Borden, Slayer, Judge, Hatebreed, Slipknot, Every Time I Die, Suicide Silence and Job for a Cowboy as influences.
+The band has cited Meshuggah, Gojira, Harm's Way, Xibalba, Vildhjarta, Crowbar, Martyr A.D., Disembodied, Korn, Omen, Lizzy Borden, Slayer, Judge, Hatebreed, Slipknot, Every Time I Die, Suicide Silence and Job for a Cowboy as influences.
 For A Tear in the Fabric of Life, they cited death metal and Phil Spector as influences.